gothicmuppet/kof98umol/index.md

 ## Characters

 ### Aptitude
 - Apt 15 - Best of the best.
-Boss characters + lots of abilities
+Boss characters + lots of abilities.
+Very expensive to obtain.
-- Apt 14 - not the worst
+- Apt 14 - Above average characters.
 - Apt 13 - Average characters.
 Some characters are rarer to find than others.
 - Apt 12 & 11 - beginner characters with low level stats